Western Islands, Singapore

 The Western Islands is a planning area located within the West Region of Singapore.
-It comprises a collection of islands located in the south-western waters of Singapore, namely Jurong, Bukum and Sudong Islands.
+It comprises a collection of islands located in the south-western waters of Singapore, namely Jurong Island, Pulau Bukom, Pulau Semakau, and Pulau Sudong, on which is the Pulau Sudong Airport.

 The Western Islands originally comprised 27 islands, once home to the native Malay islanders in the past.
 In the 1990s, the government decided to reclaim land to form one major island, called Jurong Island.
-It was subsequently formed from the amalgamation of several offshore islands, chiefly the seven main islands of Pulau Ayer Chawan, Pulau Ayer Merbau, Pulau Merlimau, Pulau Pesek, Pulau Pesek Kechil, Pulau Sakra and Pulau Soraya.
+It was subsequently formed from the amalgamation of several offshore islands, chiefly the seven main islands of Pulau Ayer Chawan, Pulau Ayer Merbau, Pulau Merlimau, Pulau Pesek Besar, Pulau Pesek Kechil, Pulau Sakra, Pulau Soraya, Pulau Hantu Besar, and Pulau Hantu Kechil.

 The planning area is located on the Singapore Straits, with Tuas situated to its west, as well as Pioneer, Boon Lay, Jurong East and Queenstown to its north.
 Western Islands planning area also shares a maritime boundary with the Southern Islands to its east.
+It has three subzones, Jurong Island and Bukom, Semakau and Sudong.

 Location

 Although called 'Western Islands', the islands are not actually located on the west of the main island of Singapore.
 They are in fact located south-west of the main island.
 The islands are also relatively near to the Southern Islands.